June 29, 2024

 It’s a really good staple for lots of dishes and only takes a few minutes to blend.

-The recipe makes about 4 servings and each portion contains about 7.5g of protein, so a great one to add to your salad to up the nutritional profile.
+The recipe makes about 6 servings and each portion contains over 5g of protein, so a great one to add to your salad to up the nutritional profile.

 Recipe Tips